 - 1. Check/restore the water level in the liner. - 2.
-Connect the gas driver source to the gas drive tube for the port. - 3.
-Set the regulator to the recommended purge pressure. - 4.
-Expel the tube water at the suggested purge pressure.
+Connect the gas driver source to the gas drive (pump) tube for the port.

+- 3. Set the regulator to the recommended purge pressure. - 4.
+Turn the three way valve and expel the tube water at the suggested purge pressure.
 Collect the purged water volume for verification of a good purge.
-Note the water flow time of the purge stroke. - 5.
+Note the water flow time of the purge stroke (~4 min.). - 5.
 Allow the tubing to refill.
 Repeat the purge.
 Collect the purge volume to assure the amount removed is at least the "port tube volume".
 Was the refill long enough? - 6.
-Purge a third time, if desired. - 7.
-Allow the tubing to refill for the sample stroke.

-- 8. Reduce the driving pressure to the "sampling pressure".
+Purge a total of four times, more if desired. - 7.
+Allow the tubing to refill for the sample stroke. - 8.
+Reduce the driving pressure to the "sampling pressure".
 Apply the pressure and collect the first flow to measure the discard volume.
-Discard that water. - 9.
-Reduce the pressure, if needed, to slow the flow and collect the samples. - 10.Perform a final purge of the water out of the sampling lines by raising the driving pressure to the purge pressure value. - 11.
+Discard that water.
+Collect the samples. - 9.
+Perform a final purge of the water out of the sampling lines by raising the driving pressure to the purge pressure value. - 10.
 When the sampling system has refilled, tag the water level, if desired, for the current water table.
 If a port system is refilling very slowly, tag it at a later time.

 See the spreadsheet provided with each Water FLUTe for the recommended purge and sampling pressures.
-Those are the pressures that can be used for a simultaneous purge of the several ports, but be sure that the buoyancy of the tubing will not lift the tubing, and the wellhead.
+Those are the pressures that can also be used for a simultaneous purge of the several ports.
 The spreadsheet flags the condition where all ports should not be purged simultaneously.
 In most cases, several, to all, of the ports can be purged simultaneously.